 Fun fact: Scallops aren’t like clams or oysters.
 They’re not stuck in the mud, sedentary, waiting to be caught.
-Scallops have over 100 blue eyes, and they can detect predators getting too close.
-When they do, they can open and shut their shells very quickly and scoot away like a swimming castanet!
+Scallops have over 100 blue eyes allowing them to detect predators getting too close.
+When they detect predators nearby, they can open and shut their shells very quickly and scoot away like a swimming castanet!

 What About Skate Scallops?

 Let me clear up something I have heard since I started in this business.
 I have never, in my whole life, seen or heard of anyone “punching” scallops out of skate wings or sharks or anything else.
 I’ve been in this business five decades, I’ve seen all the tricks and I have never once seen such a thing.
 This rumor still persists on the internet and amongst the public.
 If I believed it was true for a second I would point a finger at any and everyone guilty.
 “Scallops” cut out of skate would not even remotely resemble real scallops.
 Real scallops have a nice firm texture, skate wings have long strands of muscles that easily separate.
 The wing itself has a cartilage in the middle of it, nothing resembling a real scallop could be punched out of this, believe me.
 Urban myth, people.

 Our Favorite Scallop Recipes

 Food blogger Kristina Cho of Eat Cho Food shares her delicious miso butter scallops recipe.
 Kristina loves FultonFishMarket.com's fresh, wild sea scallops for their sweet, juicy flavor and huge size.
 We think a platter of these golden scallops (don't they look just like gold coins?) served with steamed bok choy would make a colorful centerpiece or an impressive weeknight dinner anytime.

 Air Fryer Scallops Recipe